 Governance in action: a short example

 Imagine a mid-sized server with 3 co-owners: A, B, and C. They use a simple decision rule: for any policy change affecting more than 20% of channels, or any policy change that would impact user safety, all co-owners must approve.
 For day-to-day changes, two co-owners can approve.
 They enforce 2FA for all co-owners and review the audit logs weekly.
 They maintain a public weekly update post to keep the community informed while keeping sensitive governance notes in a private channel.
-The ultimate guide to finding discord server settings where to look and what to change
+How to Check Your Current DNS Server in 3 Easy Steps 2026

 This setup minimizes single-point failure, keeps leadership visible, and creates a repeatable process for handling conflicts or crises.